arendma/GRN_web/README.md

 ## Setup

 - install R(>v.4.0) according to your OS installation instructions
-- inside R, change the working directory to `./Program/` and type `source("setup.r")` to install necessary packages
+- inside R, change the working directory to `./Program/` and type `source("setup.R")` to install necessary packages

 ## Usage example